16 Day Mongolia in Depth

 Back to Ulaanbaatar today.
 Is the trip finished already?
 Almost, it seems.

-It’s time to say goodbye to the slow pace of the Mongolian countryside as we head back to the city, tarmac roads all the way!
+It’s time to say goodbye to the slow pace of the Mongolian countryside as you head back to the city, tarmac roads all the way!
 You’ll also get the chance to do some last minute shopping – cashmere, anyone?

 Accommodation: Hotel 9 (or similar)

-Drive time: 3.5hrs/290km
+Drive time: 4.5hrs/290km

 Outside of an airport, with people wheeling their backs along inside